peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimals.md

 **Returns:**

 * Either 1 if <code>b</code> is true, or 0 if <code>b</code> is false..
 The
- result will be rounded as specified by the given context, if any.
+ result will be rounded as specified by the specified context, if any.

 ### IsCanonical

     public static boolean IsCanonical(EDecimal ed)

-Returns whether the given arbitrary-precision number object is in a canonical form.
+Returns whether the specified arbitrary-precision number object is in a canonical form.
 For the current version of EDecimal, all EDecimal objects are in a canonical form.